 These are records of past FEMA tribal consultations, including audio recordings and transcripts of listening sessions, Federal Register Notices, and letters of testimony.
 These consultations are no longer open for comment.

 - Consultation on Procedures to Request Emergency or Major Disaster Declarations (March-April 2013).
 This consultation requested tribal comment on the Sandy Recovery Improvement Act of 2013 and on the new process for tribal emergency and major disaster declarations.
 See detailed information on this consultation.

 Do you have feedback on current consultations?
-Please email: firstname.lastname@example.org or send by regular mail to:
+Please email firstname.lastname@example.org.